 There Are Also Other Less Common Types of HDMI Cables

-There are HDMI cables with smaller connectors as well.
+There are HDMI cables with more miniature connectors as well.

-However, these are rarer and often serve specialized purpose.
+However, these are rarer and often serve a specialized purpose.
 They include:

 - Mini HDMI Cable